What is Dharma?

 The moral of the story, as Sri Krishna points out, is that ethical guidelines should not be followed blindly.
 The subtleties of dharma are often difficult to understand, and therefore require one to be reflective and practice careful discernment when applying the principles of dharma.

 The enlightened rishis, endowed with the divine insight into the nature of the cosmos, have revealed dharma shastras in harmony with the desha (place) and kala (time) of their manifestation.
-Itihasas – Ramayana and Mahabharata on the other hand serve as the timeless guides to righteous living.
+Exmple of dharmashastras include – Manusmriti, Yajnavalkya Smriti, and Narada Smriti.
+It is important to understand that these Dharma Shastras contain many guidelines that were relevant to a particular time (kala) and place (desha).
+They also include many universal principles.

 The third limb, adhikara — one’s inherent eligibility or spiritual capacity — differs according to each jiva (individual soul).
 Hence, it is incumbent upon the sadhaka (seeker) to introspect and finely align the achara (practices) prescribed by the rishis, so as to harmonize with one’s svabhava (innate nature) and dharmic path.

-Such discernment often necessitates the guidance of a Guru — one well-versed in the dharmashastras and deeply acquainted with the inner disposition of the seeker.
+Such discernment often require the guidance of a Guru—one who is well-versed in the Dharmashastras and deeply attuned to the inner disposition of the seeker.

 Continuing with our earlier example of an ideal diet (dharmic or sattvic food), it varies from one location (desha) to another and changes with the seasons (time).
 Additionally, an individual’s constitution (adhikara) must also be taken into account.